tritemio/euroscipy2018_python_optimization/README.md

 ## Installing the IPython kernel

-After installing the environment you need make it available to Jupyter:
+After installing the environment you need to make it available to Jupyter:

 ```
 $ conda activate py36_optimize